Prime Day Deals Still Going Strong on AirPods, iPads, MacBooks, and More

 Series 10

-Amazon is offering numerous all-time low prices on Apple Watch Series 10 devices ahead of Prime Day, including both GPS and cellular models at $119 off original prices.
+Amazon is offering numerous all-time low prices on Apple Watch Series 10 devices during Prime Day, including both GPS and cellular models at $119 off original prices.
 Best Buy is matching these prices in many cases.

 Amazon has the 42mm GPS Apple Watch Series 10 for $279.00, down from $399.00, as well as the 46mm GPS model for $309.00, down from $429.00.
 Both of these are record low prices on the Apple Watch Series 10, and they're available in numerous case colors and band styles.